 Marvel at the Sanctuary of the Madonna di San Luca

 The Sanctuary of the Madonna di San Luca is situated 3 miles south of Bologna centre.
-However it is but well worth the journey.
+But it is well worth the journey.

 The basilica’s hilltop location offers phenomenal views over the city of Bologna.
 From up here, you can marvel at the sweeping vistas of the city’s delicate terracotta buildings, its ornate belfries and towers, and the beautiful greenery and rolling hills that surround it.